Louisville vs. Washington Women's Basketball Predictions & Picks - December 20

 Louisville Performance Insights

-- The Cardinals outscore opponents by 17.6 points per game (scoring 77.1 points per game to rank 57th in college basketball while allowing 59.5 per contest to rank 100th in college basketball) and have a +211 scoring differential overall.
+- The Cardinals outscore opponents by 17.6 points per game (scoring 77.1 points per game to rank 58th in college basketball while giving up 59.5 per contest to rank 101st in college basketball) and have a +211 scoring differential overall.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.